Business Lines

 Global Highlights

-We are one of the largest orange and lemon growers and juice suppliers in the world, with sustainability as the cornerstone of our business model
+As one of the largest orange and lemon growers and juice suppliers in the world, sustainability is the cornerstone of our business model.

 About Juice

-When citrus fruit is processed, nothing is wasted.
-Juice is extracted, oils are recovered and all remaining pulp is transformed into citrus-pulp pellets.
+When we process citrus fruits, nothing is wasted.
+Juice is extracted, peel is dried, oils are recovered and all remaining pulp is transformed into fiber-rich citrus-pulp pellets used as an animal feed ingredient.

-We also produce dry peel from our ripe oranges, lemon and lime.
-This is used for pectin extraction.
-Pectin is sold on to the food industry as a gelling agent, thickening agent and stabilizer in food.
+Oil essences and aromas are primarily used by the flavor and fragrance industries, while dry peel from ripe oranges, lemons and limes is used to extract pectin, which is sold to the food industry as a gelling agent, thickening agent and stabilizer.

 Our Juice Value Chain

-Each of our business lines is integrating further across the five steps of our value chain, as we respond to the need for a traceable and responsible supply line from farmer to consumer
+Our business lines are integrating further across the five steps of our value chain, as we respond to the need for a traceable and responsible supply line from farmer to consumer.

 01Originate & Produce